 - All other species of service animals are permitted only in places offering goods or services available to the general public.

-- If response is “no,” ask “Is the animal a Service Animal in Training?”
+Ask “Is the animal a Service Animal in Training?”

 - Only permitted in places offering goods or services available to the general public.